DevExpress/testcafe/docs/articles/documentation/guides/continuous-integration/circleci.md

 In this tutorial, you fetch tests from a GitHub repository: [testcafe-ci-demo](https://github.com/DevExpress-Examples/testcafe-ci-demo).
 Fork this repository before you begin.

-> CircleCI supports different version control systems.
+> CircleCI supports various version control systems.
 For information on which systems you can use with CircleCI, refer to the [CircleCI Integrations](https://circleci.com/integrations/) page.

 ## Step 1 - Install TestCafe and Create Tests